nocobase/nocobase/docs/en-US/api/http/index.md

 ## Resource

-Resource has two expressions in NocoBase:
+In NocoBase, resource has two expressions:

 - `<collection>`
 - `<collection>.<association>`

 <Alert>

-- collection is the set of all abstract data
+- Collection is the set of all abstract data
-- association is the associated data of collection
+- Association is the associated data of collection
-- resource includes both collection and collection.association
+- Resource includes both collection and collection.association

 </Alert>